IRS Tax Extension Form 4868 and State Extension(s)

 Even if you file an extension on time, you will still face IRS late payment penalties for not paying your taxes on time.

-If you do not have enough tax information, or all your tax records, to start and efile a Tax Return by Tax Day (April 15), you should efile an IRS extension by that date.
-However, you will need to find out how much you expect to owe in taxes and submit payment (for at least 90% of your balance due) by April 15 in order to avoid IRS penalties and interest.
+If you do not have enough tax information, or all your tax records, to start and efile a Tax Return by Tax Day - in 2020 it is July 15, 2020 - you should efile an IRS extension by that date.
+However, you will need to find out how much you expect to owe in taxes and submit payment (for at least 90% of your balance due) by July 15, 2020 in order to avoid IRS penalties and interest.
 You can estimate your Tax Liability (or Tax Refund) with the Free Tax Calculator.

 What to Do Before Preparing and Filing Your Tax Return

 Before you file, educate yourself about your tax situation use these free tax calculator and educational tools to find out if someone qualifies as your dependent, if you can claim the Earned Income Credit or the Child Tax Credit, or if you can file as Head of Household!

 3 Top Tax Extension Tips